What Is Evidence-Based Addiction Treatment?

 EBT practices are diverse and range across the gamut of medical, clinical, holistic, and extended-care practices.
 According to Johns Hopkins Medicine, “evidence-based medicine is the integration of best research evidence with clinical expertise and patient values.
 Evidence-based medicine is an interdisciplinary approach that uses techniques from science, engineering, biostatistics, and epidemiology, such as meta-analysis, decision analysis, risk-benefit analysis, and randomized controlled trials to deliver” the correct form of treatments to patients as they are necessary.

 That is to say, evidence-based therapies are analyzed rigorously through a variety of intersecting lenses that, through their diversity, offer credibility to and affirmation of a therapy’s effectiveness.

 It is fairly logical that there is no substitute for evidence-based practices.
 Otherwise, such practices could be regarded as ‘snake oil’ at the very least and cause harm or complications at the worst.
-At CRC, all of the practices we employ in the treatment of substance use and mental health disorders are evidence-based.
+At CRC Treatment Center in Chicago, all of the practices we employ in the treatment of substance use and mental health disorders are evidence-based.
 Our repeatable successes affirm the efficacy of our treatment modalities.